A Structural Characterization of Determinantally Equivalent Functions: Structural Consequences of Property

 This section is devoted to a detailed analysis of the `class $\mathcal{D}$' assumption, which plays a central role in our work.
 We investigate its structural consequences in the presence of vanishing values and show that it imposes strong constraints on the behaviour of determinantally equivalent functions.
 Several new results are established that demonstrate how this assumption ensures sufficient regularity for our methods to apply, ultimately enabling the proof of the main theorem.

-It follows that if we are to extend Theorem~1.1 of \cite{mantelos2026determinantally} to the more general setting of potentially zero valued functions, then there are several problematic scenarios arising from (ii) of Lemma~\ref{lemma_det_equivalence_w_easy_consequence} that we need to deal with first before proceeding with our analysis.
-More specifically, we need to first guarantee, under our hypothesis that the pair of determinantally equivalent functions $Q:\Lambda^2\to\mathbb{F}$ and $K:\Lambda^2\to\mathbb{F}$ are of class $\mathcal{D}$, the non-existence of pairs $x,y\in\Lambda$ such that
+There are several problematic scenarios arising from (ii) of Lemma~\ref{lemma_det_equivalence_w_easy_consequence} that we need to deal with first before proceeding with our analysis.
+More specifically, we need to first guarantee, under our hypothesis that the pair of determinantally equivalent functions $K,Q:\Lambda^2\to\mathbb{F}$ are of class $\mathcal{D}$, the non-existence of configurations $(x,y)\in\Lambda^2$ with $x\neq y$ such that

 or

 or

 or